Shimizu Open Academy

 The Shimizu Osaka Branch agreed with that objective and concluded an agreement with the Osaka Prefectural Government Senshu Office for Agriculture-Forestry Promotion and Nature Conservation and the Osaka Prefectural Youth Retreat, launching the Adventures in Forest-building Project in 2008.
 The goal of this program is to help children better understand the connection between the forest and humans by giving them hands-on experience, and to increase their communication skills with people.

-Ten projects have been planned thus far and nine have been implemented, excluding one cancellation due to a typhoon (as of June 2014).
+15 projects have been planned thus far and 14 have been implemented, excluding one cancellation due to a typhoon (as of March 2019).

 The key project activities are listed below.